-Szabatkapuszta is in Gömör County, right next to the once rich agricultural city of Rimaszombat (Rimavská Sobota) at the River Rima.
+Szabatkapuszta is in Gömör County, right next to the once-rich market town of Rimaszombat (Rimavská Sobota) at the River Rima.
 It used to be an important (mainly palisade) fort, built by the Bohemian soldiers at the time when Jan Giskra’s Hussites were called into Hungary by Queen Erzsébet in the 1440s.

 According to the Ottoman pay lists, they had 32 Janissaries in it, besides the other defenders in 1558.
 Szabatkapuszta became part of the Sandjak of Fülek (Filakovo) castle.
 The Turks had used this fort for four decades as one of their most northern bases to raid the area around the cities of Kassa (Kosice, Kaschau), Eger, and Szikszó.